ZhongyangMA/ZhongyangMA.github.io/_posts/2016-05-08-Strings-In-Java.md

 _(2154 words, 8 minutes)_

 Strings, which are widely used in Java programming, are a sequence of characters.
 "Java", “aaa”, “123” and “A” are some examples of strings, which are all enclosed within the double quotes.
 In the Java programming language, strings are objects.
-The Java platform provides three classes: **String**, **StringBuffer** and **StringBuilder** to create and manipulate strings.
+The Java platform provides three classes: String, StringBuffer and StringBuilder to create and manipulate strings.
 In this reading note, I will talk about some important aspects of Java strings and the problems we often encounter.

 <!--more-->